qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 Miscellaneous
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The document is an adapted version of the GDAL/MapServer RFC process.
+The document is an partly adapted version of the GDAL/MapServer RFC process.

 .. note::